dext/crystal-db-concurrency-showcase/README.md

 I: Total time: 3.0s
 ```
 The times per query processing do not grow and all fibers eventually come back.

+Experiment show that on MySQL the times grow similarly to the Postgres backend and often some
+fibers get lost as well.

 ## Development